xiaodongliang/extract-view.and.data.api/README.md

 * https://developer.autodesk.com > My Apps

-This provides the credentials to supply to the http request on the Autodesk server.
+This provides the credentials to supply to the http requests on the Autodesk server.

 ## Dependencies